The Queendom of Sol: The Wellstone

-The Wellstone is a 2003 novel, publishes as the second in the series.
+The Wellstone is a 2003 novel, published as the second in the series.
 In The Wellstone, McCarthy explores the lives of immortal humans known as immorbids in the future.
 Nanotechnology has created the wellstone, programmable matter that can emulate nearly any other form of matter, and nanotech fax machines that can not only fabricate objects on demand, but store and retrieve human bodies (with minds intact), cure disease or reverse aging, or be used as teleporters.
 Ultradense exotic matter known as collapsium makes gravity manipulation and faster-than-light communication possible.
 Humanity has formed a solar system–wide society based on monarchy.

 Many of the technologies in this novel are also described in McCarthy's 2003 nonfiction book, Hacking Matter.

+Lost in Transmission

+Lost in Transmission, published in 2004, is the third in the series.

 To Crush the Moon

 To Crush the Moon, published in 2005, is the last in the four-part series.